hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 >
 > You will open to me!

+Somewhere in the crimson fields, new roses appear for every name.
+After all, every rose that surrounds the Tower belongs to someone whose name has been spoken up at this place, in this story or in another universe perhaps.

-Roland blows Cuthbert's horn to open it.
+Roland blows Cuthbert's horn to open the door.
 The crows resting on the top of the tower take flight, scared by it's loud and deep sound.
-And the door opens, of course.
+And the door opens.

 ### II

 The inside is void.
-Only spiraling steps lit by torches.
+Only spiraling steps lit by stained glass windows a symbol of royalty.
 A hundred?
 Or a thousand maybe?
 He begins to climb.

+The windows are beautiful, their reflection results in a mesmerizing rainbow of vivid colors.
+This craft has been long forgotten, even when Gilead was still a thing.
+He remembered Vannay has taught him they were made from unknown materials and perhaps some magic of old.

-After a while, he takes some time to recover and realizes there are murals carved on the walls.
-Murals that tell the origin of it all, strange figures and symbols the Man in Black had shown him the long night they met.
-He keeps going.
+After a while, he takes some time to recover and realizes there are images portrayed on the windows.
+Pictures that tell the origin of it all, strange figures and symbols the Man in Black had shown him the long night they met.

-More steps.

-There are lots of strange scenes shown in the walls too.
+There are lots of strange scenes shown too.
 He doesn't really know what they represent or what they mean, but some are very notable.
 There is a very creepy looking clown looking at him from some sort of drainage, twin sisters at the end of a hallway full of doors, a strange looking rabid dog, a huge black man behind bars, a man and a teenager dumping woman's body in a well behind a barn, humanoid creatures but with the heads of animals.
 He keeps climbing.

-To his surprise, the murals now tell The legend of Arthur Eld, the fall of Gilead, and his life, Alain and Cuthbert, the battle at Jerico hill.
+To his surprise, the murals now tell the legend of Arthur Eld, the fall of Gilead, and his life, Alain and Cuthbert, the battle at Jerico hill.
 More steps.
 The lovely girl at the window — his true and only love Susan.

 He perceives distinctive smells of lost memories, voices from a distant past, thoughts unspoken in old dreams.
+The pictures are in motion.
+Or is it an illusion?

 Eluria, the Mohaine desert, Jake (Go then!
 There are other worlds than these), the Man in Black — he shivers.
 The lobstrosities (Dad-a-chum?
 Dum-a-chum?) and doors by the beach, Eddie, Sussanah, Talitha, Oy.
 Everyone is there.
-He then closes his only eye as he speaks up the names of all his fallen friends and loved ones.

-Outside, new roses appear in the field for every name.
-After all, every rose that surrounds the Tower belongs to someone whose name has been spoken up at this place, in this story or in another universe perhaps.

 More steps.